AhmdNassar/SFND-3D-Object-Tracking/README.md

 #### 6. FP.6 Performance Evaluation 2

-From the brevious project top 3 detector/descriptor has been seletected in terms of their performance on accuracy and speed.
+From the previous <a href="https://github.com/AhmdNassar/SFND-2D-Feature-Tracking">project</a> top 3 detector/descriptor has been seletected in terms of their performance on accuracy and speed.
 <br><br>
 Like Lidar, TTC from camera is not always correct as when get a robust clusterKptMatchesWithROI can get a stable TTC from Camera. if the result get unstable, It's probably the worse keypints matches.